 Later that season, Swift chartered the Lydia M. Webster, built in 1882 in Castine, Maine.
 During his second season, Capt.
 Swift offered his windjammer cruises aboard both vessels.
 Business was picking up slowly, but he began to question if this could really be a profitable business.
 He decided to give it one more year and added one more vessel to his fleet, the Anne F. Kimball, launched in 1886 at Boothbay.

 She was the first vessel he owned outright.
 He operated his third season with all three vessels as Maine Windjammer Cruises® from Camden, and business took hold.
-Additional income allowed him to advertise, but the majority of the business, as today, came from word of mouth.
+Additional income allowed him to advertise, but the majority of the business came from word of mouth.
 For 25 years Capt.
 Swift operated more than a dozen vessels, saving them from an early demise as the era of cargo schooners came to an end.

 Article reproduced from the Maine Windjammer Cruises Enewsletter